 DID YOU KNOW THAT IN THE DOMINICAN REPUBLIC...

-- More than 50% of children live in families that survive on less than $2 per day
+More than one-third of children live in families that survive on less than $5 per day

 Source: The State of Children and Youth in the Dominican Republic, UNICEF 2012